-In many parts of the world we have already become used to the idea of recycling our household waste and large organisations are taking the recycling of waste seriously too, particularly electronic waste.
-This is even more true with the introduction of the Waste Electrical and Electronic Equipment Directive (WEEE Directive) in Europe and the UK.
-These WEEE regulations aim to cut the amount of e-waste going to landfill and reuse the valuable components of electronic gadgets in a more sustainable way to create a circular economy instead of the more typical linear economy we have been used to.
-So corporations are increasingly dealing with their e-waste in an ethical and sustainable manner but wouldn’t it be better if we restricted our use of precious resources in the first place so we had less to recycle or reuse?
+In many parts of the world we have already become used to the idea of recycling our household waste and large organisations are taking the recycling of waste seriously too, particularly electronic waste, driven by the Waste Electrical and Electronic Equipment Directive (WEEE Directive) in Europe and the UK.
+These WEEE regulations aim to cut the amount of e-waste going to landfill and reuse the valuable components of electronic gadgets in a more sustainable way to create a circular economy that supports green jobs, instead of the more typical linear economy we have been used to.
+So corporations are increasingly dealing with their waste in an ethical and sustainable manner but wouldn’t it be better if we restricted our use of precious resources in the first place so we had less to recycle or reuse?

 So how can we integrate an awareness of the environment into project management?

 Perhaps the first step is to ensure that every decision made on a project is viewed from an environmental perspective.
-From the basic decisions on how to share and distribute project documentation right up to the design and production methods for the end product, especially where these end products are electrical or electronic items.
+From the basic decisions on how to share and distribute project documentation, to the design methods and the end product itself.

-The benefits of energy-efficient production methods and end-products are not purely environmental ones.
+The benefits of eco-friendly products in the construction industry, such as eco-friendly paint, for example, are not purely environmental ones.
 There can be significant cost reductions to this approach and the bottom line is always easy to sell to stakeholders.
 Outdated production methods can often be upgraded to provide substantial savings over time.